lmammino/loige.co/astro/src/content/posts/2016-09-25_two-interviews-about-node-js-javascript-and-being-a-book-author/index.md

   - collaboration
   - node-js
   - javascript
+description: Luciano Mammino recently participated in two interviews discussing his work with Node.js and JavaScript as well as his experience as an author writing books about Node.js design patterns.
 ---

 In the last month I had the pleasure to seeing published two interviews regarding my life as developer with [Node.js](/tag/node-js) and [JavaScript](/tag/javascript) and about being a book author with [Node.Js design patterns second edition](https://www.nodejsdesignpatterns.com).